jourquin/Nodus/README.md

 ## Uninstall

 The software doesn't modify the "registry" of any supported OS (Mac OS, Linux or Windows).
-Just delete the installation directory to remove the software from your system.
+Just run the uninstaller provided in the distribution or simply delete the installation directory to remove the software from your system.

 You can also delete the small ".nodus7.properties" file that is located at the root of your "home" dir.